ggackowski/visual-smart-house/README.md

     "<room-name>/<device id>/<action>"

-Possible actions differ among different devices.
+Possible actions differ among different devices and are shown below.

+Example message (using Mosquitto):

+  mosquitto_pub -t "ok" -m "toilet/1/open"

 # Window

-Window can be open ("/open") or closed ("/close").
+Windows can be open ("/open") or closed ("/close").

 # Lamp

-Lamp can be turned on ("/on") or off ("/off").
+Lamps can be turned on ("/on") or off ("/off").

 # Motion sensor

-Motion sensor can detect motion ("/movement").
+Motions sensor can detect motion ("/movement").
 It indicates it for fixed amount of time.

 # Preview

-As for now, very simple graphics.

 ![Screenshot](/sample_screenshot.png)